-Studies on the intrinsic activity of the second-generation anticoagulants demonstrate that brodifacoum and flocoumafen are the most potent active substances against susceptible house mice (Table 2).
+Studies on the intrinsic activity of the second-generation anticoagulants, measured as the dose of anticoagulant that produces an effect, i.e. effective dose (ED), demonstrate that brodifacoum and flocoumafen are the most potent active substances against susceptible house mice (Table 2).
 There is also good evidence from early field studies that brodifacoum and flocoumafen are effective against anticoagulant-resistant house mice.
 Furthermore, laboratory studies conducted on mice carrying the Y139C mutation at the University of Reading have confirmed that brodifacoum baits are effective against this type of resistant house mouse.